 Used for the Electronic Export Information (EEI) to verify goods

 Prevents incorrect items being shipped

 Once the shipment arrives at the origin port and the destination, it will be weighed and measured.
-Making sure this information is correct on the packing is vital.
-This it can cause major delays, especially because the shipment cannot be moved until this information is correct.
+Making sure this information is correct on the shipping packing list is vital.
+This it can cause major delays, especially because the shipment cannot be moved until this information is verified to be correct.